What is HSC Plus?

 Why did UNSW introduce HSC Plus?

-There is a strong correlation between Year 12 course performance and preparation for and success in first year university studies.
-Students who have undertaken and done well in relevant Year 12 courses are generally well prepared for the demands of university study.
+There is a strong correlation between Year 12 subject performance and preparation for and success in first year university studies.
+Students who have undertaken and done well in relevant Year 12 subjects are generally well prepared for the demands of university study.
 A successful first year of university study lays the foundation for a successful and rewarding UNSW experience.
 By employing strategies that enhance the academic achievement of UNSW students we also improve their employability and increase the range of career options for our graduates.

 Am I eligible for bonus points under HSC Plus?